NathanThus/nathanthus.github.io/_posts/2025-7-28-Creating A Web Application.md

 Learning to apply REST queries to C# and C/C++ has been incredibly insightful, as this will give me more opportunities in the future to create, store and manipulate data in new ways, like working with the [Twitch API](https://dev.twitch.tv/docs/api/reference/).

 And finally, the part which I anticipated to actually take the longest, the web application.
-Going in, my experience with web-dev was always one of figuring out the basics and still failing spectacularly.
-My previous attempts at developing a website definitely proved that, hence me switching to Jekyll for automatically building them.
-Though in fairness, it has become significantly easier, and it didn't take long for me to remember how HTML/CSS and JavaScript co-existed, resulting in a faster turn around.
-I'll probably stick to Single-Page-Applications, as I am far from a qualified Full-Stack Developer, but nevertheless it's an interesting foray into creating web applications.
+There's a reason I chose Jekyll for automatically building my website, mainly due to the fact that's it's very easy to just drop in data.
+With some previous experience, it didn't take long for me to remember how HTML/CSS and JavaScript co-existed, resulting in a faster turn around.
+I'll probably stick to Single-Page-Applications, but nevertheless it's an interesting foray into creating web applications.